 Message from the Chair

 I am truly delighted to welcome you to the re-launched InSight newsletter.
-We have a great deal of exciting news to share with you this fall!
+We have a great deal of exciting news to share with you!

 Another story in this quarter's InSight highlights some of the great research being done by our adjunct faculty in the University of Washington Medical School.
 The laboratories of Drs.
 Tom Reh, Rachel Wong, and Fred Rieke (all three Adjunct Professors of Ophthalmology) teamed up to publish a landmark study in the world's most prestigious scientific journal, Nature, demonstrating that cells in the mammalian retina could be reprogrammed to replace damaged cells.
 This work extends decades of research in the Reh laboratory on retinal development and stem cell biology, and highlights the tremendous faculty in vision sciences at University of Washington.